What You Need to Know About Property and Casualty Insurance Claims Examiner

 Related Job Titles for this Occupation:

-- Workers Compensation Claims Examiner
+- Worker’s Compensation Claims Examiner

-- Claims Representative
+- Liability Claims Representative

-- Claims Auditor
+- Claims Account Specialist

 In the United States, there were 311,100 jobs for Property and Casualty Insurance Claims Examiner in 2016.
 There is little to no growth in job opportunities for Property and Casualty Insurance Claims Examiner.
 The BLS estimates 24,500 yearly job openings in this field.